agentmodels/agentmodels.org/chapters/05-mdp-gridworld.md

     }, timeStates);
   };

+  // mdpSimulate now returns both an ERP over trajectories and
-  return {erp: simulate(startState, totalTime),
+  // the expUtility values for MAP trajectory return {erp: simulate(startState, totalTime),
           stateToExpUtilityLRUD:  getExpUtility()};

 };

-// modify the utilities to make West close to East var utilityWest = 7;
+// modify the utilities so that West is better than previously var utilityWest = 7;
 var utilityEast = 10;
 var utilityHill = -10;